-These are the actions and procedures a provider put in place to avoid any alleged contravening conduct and achieve compliance.
-They must be ‘reasonable’, given the nature of the obligations, the objectives of the register and the circumstances.
+These are the actions and procedures a provider puts in place to avoid any alleged contravening conduct and achieve compliance.
+They must be ‘reasonable’, given the nature of the obligations, the objectives of the Register and the circumstances.

 Due diligence – how hard did the provider try to achieve compliance?

 This examines the effort a provider made to ensure the actions and procedures were properly carried out and proportionate to the seriousness of the obligations.
 Because of the harms that can happen if gambling services are provided to someone who has self-excluded, providers will need to demonstrate constant and serious effort over time was made to achieve compliance.

 When assessing reasonable precautions and due diligence, we will consider: